prakrititz/StressPred/README.md

 ## 1. Dataset Availability & Access
 **Current Status: Anonymized Review Subset (n=5)**

 The full dataset collected for this study comprises **51 participants** (~1 GB of data).
-Due to the file size limits of the repository and to maintain the integrity of the double-blind review process, we have uploaded a **Representative Subset** containing data for **5 randomly selected participants**.
+Due to the file size limits of the repository and to maintain the integrity of the double-blind review process, we have uploaded a **Representative Subset** containing data for **First 5 participants**.

 The folder `Sample_Data_n5` contains:
 * **Subjects:** 5 Participants (Anonymized IDs).